Narvan7dnc/Narvan7dnc/README.md

 lee-rang & Lee-yeon  -Totnt

   * Well, there's some stuff about me!

+  · don't ask my age i'm not comfortable with it, but i'm a minor (not that young also lmao)

     · i am a multifandom person, so i could say i literally don't have a main fandom

      · for some reasons, i don't play ponytown everyday. /i might suddenly disappear after saying "gtg"